 - Undergo a physical examination by a certified health professional.

 - Apply for a learner’s permit with the appropriate form, fee, and the same documentation required for the ID card (see above).
 At this time, you must pass a vision and knowledge test.
-If you successfully obtain a learner’s permit, you have limited driving rights.
+If you successfully obtain a learner’s permit, you will be granted limited driving rights.

-- After a waiting period, you can apply for a driver’s license by taking a road test.
-You will need to borrow a car and be accompanied by the licensed owner who can prove that the car is insured, registered, and safe.
+- After a pre-determined period, schedule a driver’s license by taking a road test.
+You will need to borrow a car and be accompanied by the licensed owner who can prove that the car is insured, safe and registered.